zecollokaris/Github-Emoji-Cheat-Sheet/README.md

 git checkout -b zecollo
 ```
 3. Commit your changes: `git commit -m 'Add some changes made`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin my-new-feature added`
-5. Submit a pull request and enjoy! :D
+5. Submit a pull request and enjoy! :wink: